Pill swallowing difficulty is a serious issue. Here's your answer.

-- Use Assure Slide be the use-by date is printed on the packaging.
+- Use Assure Slide/Phazix Level 3 by the Use-by date printed on the packaging.

-- Once opened (bottle seal broken), Assure Slide should be used within 60 days.
+- Once opened (bottle seal broken), Assure Slide/Phazix Level 3 should be used within 60 days.

-- Assure Slide can be disposed of with ordinary household waste.
+- Assure Slide/Phazix Level 3 can be disposed of with ordinary household waste.

 1. Department of Health & Human Services (DHHS), Centers for Medicare & Medicaid Services (CMS).
 (2017).
 Medication Errors of the CMS Manual System, Pub.
 100-07 State Operations Manual.

 |Association of Health Facility Survey Agencies (AHFSA)||September 27th-29th||Virtual|